 Adolescence is tricky enough for kids, even under the best of circumstances; when issues like teasing and bullying are thrown into the mix, learning to cope can feel downright overwhelming.
 Instilling confidence and compassion is key in raising happy, successful kids.
 Sometimes, this requires a team approach.

 There are a wide range of issues that can negatively affect a child’s academic performance and social development—all of which, in turn, can impact self-esteem.
-Tammy Arens-Beauchamp, Clinical Supervisor for Family Pathways—an outreach program offered by Behavior Management Systems that provides intensive and comprehensive counseling and support services for families working through behavioral issues— lists anxiety, depression, traumas, family issues, ADHD, ODD, and addictions as common issues encountered by the children and adolescents she interacts with.
+Tammy Arens-Beauchamp is the Clinical Supervisor for Family Pathways, an outreach program offered by Behavior Management Systems that provides intensive and comprehensive counseling and support services for families working through behavioral issues.
+She lists anxiety, depression, traumas, family issues, ADHD, ODD, and addictions as common issues encountered by the children and adolescents she interacts with.